georgeslabreche/opssat-orbitai/results/OPERATIONS.md

 ### Pass 7337
 Via the 7337.OMAC.sh macro:
-- Logged the content of the the app's toGround folder to check if the app ran correctly.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
 - Tarred the app's toGround folder for downlink and ground analysis.

 ### Pass 7338
 Via the 7338.OMAC.sh macro:
-- Logged the content of the the app's toGround folder to check if the app ran correctly.
+- Fetched the content of the the app's toGround folder to check if the app ran correctly.
 - Tarred the app's toGround folder for downlink and on-ground analysis.

 ### Pass 7345